accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

 <details>

-- Confirm understanding
-  - Explain traits for anyone that may still be somewhat unfamiliar; foster an idea that they are sets of requirements
+- Traits are sets of requirements
+- The compiler can verify the requirements for most traits
+  - To verify that type `T` implements `std::fmt::Display` , the compiler looks for a matching `fn fmt()` method
+- More difficult for unsafe traits; potential safety concerns cannot be expressed in code
-- `Send` and `Sync` traits and their relationship to concurrency, an area where safety concerns are prominent
+- `Send` and `Sync` are marker traits
-- Marker traits add information to the type system
+- Marker traits are used add information to the type system that cannot be expressed directly in code
+- Most marker traits are used to enable the type system to protect code from logical errors
+  - Consider `std::cmp::Eq`: it exists to prevent floating point values from being used where they might cause problems
+- `Send` and `Sync` are relate to concurrency, an area where safety concerns are prominent
-- `unsafe` traits have requirements with safety consequences
+- Adding `unsafe` to a keyword trait signals that implementing it incorrectly has safety consequences

 </details>